 We are talking calorie-busting decadence here, but oh so worth it!
 Just keep in mind, a little goes a long way—think French when considering portion size; after all, Gruyère cheese is in the gratin.
 And it was a perfect accompaniment to our main course of sous vide, pan-seared beef tenderloin, which in of itself is very lean.
+Completing the plate was a lump crab meat patty, and roasted Brussels sprouts with an orange sauce.

 The Hubs and I were a bit leery about the seemingly low amount of liquid, but it turned out perfectly creamy.
 One of our dinner guests admitted to disliking celery immensely and was concerned when he heard it contained celery root.
 However, he loved the gratin, even taking seconds!